koho/nat2/README.md

 ### DNSPod

-DNSPod is a managed DNS providers.
+DNSPod is a managed DNS provider.
 You can bind your mapped address to DNS record automatically using your secret id and secret key from DNSPod.

 ```json